medplum/medplum/packages/docs/docs/self-hosting/config-settings.md

 1. CDK config - settings that define AWS infrastructure
 2. Server config - settings that define the Medplum API server runtime

-The recommended way to author these config settings is the infra `init` tool.
+The recommended way to author these config settings is the CDK infra `init` tool.
 See [Install on AWS](/docs/self-hosting/install-on-aws) for more details.

 ## CDK config